 Known for its all-year, therapeutic and traditional hot springs, Zao Onsen ski resort also provides over 300 hectares of skiing range including the resort’s iconic ‘snow monster’ terrain.

-The ski resort is one of the few Japan ski resorts where juhyo or “ice trees” are witnessed.
-Popularly called as “snow monsters,” these incredible winter creatures are formed when the Siberian winds freeze against the fir trees on the slopes of Mt.
+The ski resort is one of the few Japan ski resorts where Juhyo or “ice trees” appear after a blizzard.
+Juhyo, popularly known as “snow monsters” are formed when the Siberian winds freeze against the fir trees on the slopes of Mt.
 Jizo.
 The snow monsters look best around February.

-Zao Onsen Ski InformationThe resort is packed with 12 courses and 15 slopes totaling around 50km of well-groomed runs.
+Zao Onsen Ski InformationThe resort h with 12 courses and 15 slopes totaling around 50km of well-groomed runs.

-Zao Onsen ski resort is serviced by 31 lifts with the longest Zao ropeway bringing guests and skiers over the snow monsters up to the mountain summit (1,661m).
+31 lifts service Zao Onsen ski resort with the longest Zao ropeway bringing guests and skiers over the snow monsters up to the mountain summit (1,661m).

-Several beginner trails can be found at the base of the resort including Uwanodai course and Yokokura area which are open for night skiing too.
+Several beginner trails can be found at the base of Zao Onsen ski resort including the Uwanodai course and Yokokura area which are open for night skiing as well.
 Snowboarding lessons and ski schools for first timers and pre-school children are also available at the resort.

 Most of Zao Onsen’s trails are dedicated for intermediate skiers including Zao Onsen’s longest course, Juhyogen.
 The Juhyogen is a 10 km course starts from the Jizo Sancho station located at the top of the mountain and passes through the ‘snow monsters’ terrain.

 There are limited options for expert skiers at the resort.
-Some interesting black trails advanced skiers can try are the Yokokura Wall’s steep mogul fields and Omori’s 32° gladed trails.
+One of the more interesting black trails is the Omori’s 32° gladed trails.